-What is the Salar de Uyuni?
+What is the Salar de Uyuni Salt Flat?

 First thing is first.
-El Salar de Uyuni, or Uyuni Salt Flats are the largest salt flats in the world.
+El Salar de Uyuni, or Uyuni Salt Flats in Bolivia are the largest salt flats in the world.
 The Salar is actually called el Salar de Thunupa but is more commonly known as el Salar de Uyuni due to the proximity to the town of Uyuni.
-Covering an area of 10,582 square kiliometres, the salar is thought to have 11 layers of salt, which vary between two and ten metres thick, covering mud & brine below.
+Covering an area of 10,582 square kilometres, the Salar is thought to have 11 layers of salt, which vary between two and ten metres thick, covering mud & brine below.
 The whole salar is estimated to contain around 10 thousand million tons of salt, of which around 25 thousand tons are extracted each year.

 As the name suggests, the salt flats vary very little in height, no more than one metre, although their elevation at 3656 metres above sea level can cause problems with altitude sickness.
 Drink plenty of water, and try to allow time in Bolivia before your tour to acclimatise to the altitude.

 The Salar is in the south west of Bolivia, not far from the border with Chile.
 Uyuni itself is a town approximately 550km south of La Paz, and is the nearest large town to the salt flats, and where most of the tours leave from.

 Which Salar de Uyuni Tour is Best for You?